Day 20 - Coincidences and Conversations : Rocamadour to Labastide-Murat

 coming from the direction of the GR.
 We managed to find the hotel

-where we are staying, and checked in.
+where we were staying and checked in.
 The cold shower was one of

 grocery store, and a shop with postcards.
 As we were exploring